Deploying on HPCs

 1. Update config files:

-• Set the target version in shared.py
+• Update the version and dependency pins in recipes/e3sm-unified/e3sm-unified-feedstock/recipe/recipe.yaml

 • Update mache config files (see Updating mache)